rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.markdown

     <span class="k">return</span> <span class="n">source</span>
 </pre></div>

-This function might be useful for other grammars as well.
+This function might be useful for other RLMeta programs as well.
 That is why it's included in the support library and not only in the main file.

 ### Following a compilation